Gary Glitter parole hearing to take place in private

 “It is unknown whether all victims of the index offences wish for the hearing to be held in public and there is a risk that if this hearing were held in public, it could retraumatise them.”

-She said there are also concerns over sensitive operational information linked to Glitter’s recall to prison being revealed publicly.
+She said there are concerns over sensitive operational information linked to Glitter’s recall to prison being disclosed publicly.

-“It follows that whereas I have deep sympathy for Mr Gadd’s victims, I do not grant the application for the hearing to be held in public,” the chair concluded.
+“It follows that whereas I have deep sympathy for Mr Gadd’s victims, I do not grant the application for the hearing to be held in public,” she concluded.

+Mr Scorer, who is head of abuse law at Slater Gordon, said: “In our view the parole board’s decision is entirely wrong.

+“This man represents a serious continuing danger to children and the principle of open justice demands that the public be able to see how a decision of this seriousness is arrived at.

 Glitter’s fall from grace began in the late 1990s when he was jailed for possessing thousands of child abuse images and was jailed for four months in 1999.